-A credit union's earnings performance has an effect on its long-term survivability.
-A credit union can retain its earnings, expanding its capital cushion, or use them to address problematic loans, likely making the credit union better able to withstand economic shocks.
-Losses, on the other hand, diminish a credit union's ability to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union more resilient in tough times.
+However, credit unions that are losing money are less able to do those things.

 VONS EMPLOYEES exceeded the national average on Bankrate's test of earnings, achieving a score of 12 out of a possible 30.